This post may contain affiliate links. Please read our disclosure policy.

 - Place the corn, with the husks still in tact on the grill and cook for about 15-20 minutes.
 Rotate the corn every 5 minutes so that all sides can cook.

 - At this point you can remove the corn from the grill, or you can pull the husks back and place the corn directly on the grill if you’d like a charred look.
-Just be sure not to over-cook the corn, otherwise it’ll be mushy.
+Just be sure not to over-cook the corn.

 - Allow the corn to cool for a few minutes before carefully removing the husks.
 This part can be a bit messy.
 Spread butter over the warm corn and season with salt and pepper.
 Serve immediately.